Skip to main content

 fileRenameOption.addProperty(IGroovyConstant.DEFAULT_VALUE, unchecked);

-User can set default value for this option
+Users can set the default value for this option.

 'fileRenameOption.addProperty(IGroovyConstant.DEFAULT_VALUE, unchecked);' as 'true'/'checked' or 'false'/'unchecked'.